Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 > Nu pipelines use structured data so you can safely select, filter, and sort the same way every time.
 Stop parsing strings and start solving problems.

-When I first read this, this didn't really resonate with me.
+When I first read this, it didn't really resonate with me.
 Maybe I didn't write enough shell scripts at that time.

 <!-- excerpt -->